Not long ago, a study was released showing that states passed 171 immigration laws last year. It provided a sharp contrast to the record in Congress.

 Professionals who track state legislation say that the raw number of bills to watch takes some adjustment, especially to those who are used to the pace in Congress.

 “Right now, I’m tracking one federal bill and 100 state bills,” Whiffin said.
 “And we’re not even a month into it.”
 She expects to track 1,000 bills over the course of the year.
-The most important issue to citizens in every state in the union.
-Download our 50 State Project and learn them all right now.

 “It’s like drinking through a fire hose,” Carragher said.
 “I started here nine years ago and my hair was jet black.
 Now, its pretty much white.”